-People visiting Los Angeles think of Santa Monica for the beach and the famous Santa Monica Pier, but there are plenty of things to do in Santa Monica, even if you're not a beach person.
+People visiting Los Angeles think of Santa Monica for the beach and its famous pier, but there are plenty of things to do in Santa Monica, even if you're not a beach person.
 From shopping and nightlife to art appreciation, quirky museums and pampering spas, there's enough to do to entertain you for a day, a weekend or a week or more, depending on your interests.
-Health and wellness is a big focus of the Santa Monica lifestyle so it's a popular retreat for people who just want to relax and pamper themselves in a healthy way.
+Health and wellness is a big focus of the Santa Monica lifestyle, so it's a favorite retreat for people who just want to relax and healthily pamper themselves.
 It's one of the places in greater LA where it's easy to settle in for a few days and start feeling like a local.

 There are tons of things to do right on Santa Monica Pier.
 It is home to Pacific Park, a mini-amusement park with a Ferris Wheel, a small roller coaster and some other small rides.
 There's also a separate carousel and a food court.
 It is also home to the Santa Monica Pier Aquarium, the New York Trapeze School.
 In addition to the food court, there are also several restaurants.
 Summer concerts are held on the extended south side of the pier.

-Santa Monica Pier Aquarium is a small Aquarium of Pacific sea life run as a marine education center by the non-profit Heal the Bay.
+Santa Monica Pier Aquarium is a small aquarium of Pacific sealife run as a marine education center by the non-profit Heal the Bay.
 It is located at the foot of the Santa Monica Pier.
-It's nowhere near on the scale of the Aquarium of the Pacific in Long Beach, but their are over 100 sea animals and plants found in the Santa Monica Bay, with lots of sea creatures you can touch.
-Admission is $5.
-Kids 12 and under are free.Continue to 5 of 19 below.
+It's nowhere near on the scale of the Aquarium of the Pacific in Long Beach, but the aquarium showcases more than 100 sea animals and plants found in the Santa Monica Bay, with lots of sea creatures you can touch.

 Bike or Skate the Strand